Eat-Radar: Continuous Fine-Grained Intake Gesture Detection Using FMCW Radar and 3D Temporal Convolutional Network with Attention: Methods

 \subsection{Sequence-to-Sequence Neural Network Architecture}

-Several deep learning models have been proposed to solve activity recognition tasks.
 Before feeding the data into the model, prior works \cite{b7,b8,b9} tend to use a sliding window to generate data segments with fixed temporal length.
-For each window, there is only one label made by majority voting.
+Each window is assigned a label through a majority voting mechanism.
 Alternatively, they label the window by checking if it contains an entire target activity.
 We found both approaches have limitations for real-world continuous eating gesture detection.
-The challenge lies in the various durations of eating gestures and the fixed length of the sliding window.
-Firstly, if the duration of the eating gesture is longer than the window length, this gesture will be divided into two segments or even more.
+The challenge lies in the variability of eating gesture durations and the fixed length of the sliding window.
+Firstly, if the duration of the eating gesture is longer than the window length, this gesture may be divided into two or more segments.
 The segment that contains the minor part of the eating gesture may be labeled as other.
-Secondly, if one window contains several eating gestures with a short duration, it is not able to count the number of eating gestures.

-To address this issue, we choose the seq2seq architecture instead of the conventional many-to-one sliding window based architecture.
-For the seq2seq model, the prediction is generated for each data point/frame rather than a window, and this is called frame-wise prediction.
-Afterward, a sequence of frame-wise predictions with the same value is considered as a segmental interval.
+Secondly, if a single window encompasses multiple eating gestures with a short duration, it becomes challenging to accurately quantify the total number of eating gestures.
+To mitigate this issue, we choose the seq2seq architecture instead of the many-to-one architecture.
+For the seq2seq model, the prediction is generated for each frame rather than for an entire window, referred to as frame-wise prediction.
+Afterward, a sequence of frame-wise predictions sharing the same value is considered as a segmental interval.

-The temporal convolutional network (TCN) that using dilated convolution and skip connection is first proposed by Lea at al. \cite{b15} to recognize long-range temporal sequences.
-To date, it has been utilized to process time-series signals in the healthcare and disease diagnosis domains \cite{b16,b17, b18}.
-Its outstanding ability in time-series signal processing is demonstrated in \cite{b19}.
-The existing TCN architectures \cite{b15,b31} are not suitable for the radar-based eating activity detection, as we employ 3D data in our experiments.
-Therefore, in this research, we developed the 3D-TCN using Conv3D to process time-series RD Cube.
+The temporal convolutional network (TCN) using dilated convolution and skip connection was originally introduced by Lea \textit{et al.} \cite{b15} to recognize long-range temporal sequences.
+To date, it has been utilized to process time-series signals in the healthcare and disease diagnosis domains \cite{b16,b17, b18} due to its outstanding performance \cite{b19}.
+Meanwhile, the self-attention exhibits superior performance in natural language processing (NLP) \cite{b50} and video-based HAR\cite{b53}.
+Inspired by its success in \cite{b52,b54}, we integrated the multi-head self-attention into the TCN model, composing the 3D-TCN-Att model to further enhance the temporal sequence processing ability.
+Noted that existing TCNs \cite{b15,b31} are not suitable in our case, as we employ 3D data.
+Therefore, the 3D-TCN using Conv3D is developed to process time-series RD Cube.